 The two major constants in Julian’s life have been a love of flying, and an irresistible impulse to pet every dog he sees.
 For Julian, Pet Rescue Pilots® represents the epitome of marrying one’s passions with an aspiration to help others.

 This fathers day The Popular Pets is celebrating Pet dads like Alex, Phillip Hatterman, and Julian Javor that are making significant impacts to pets lives.
-Share their stories to celebrate them and to inspire others for the betterment of pets!
+Share their stories to celebrate them to inspire others for the betterment of pets!